 PLHD : a database that stores patients records.

-To describe the activities in ‘scan QR Code’ and ‘access PLHS’ use cases, we use a flow chart as shown Fig 3 .
+To describe the activities in ‘scan QR Code’ and ‘access PLHS’ use cases, we use a flow chart as shown Fig 3. .

 Fig 3.
 Flow of PLHS Usage

 The system begins when a patient provides the QR Code to the medical officer for scanning where he/she seeks for treatment.
 The code can be scanned either through a desktop application’s QR Code scanner or a Smartphone scanner (where the QR Code application is installed).
 Once the QR code is successfully decoded, an interface displaying patient’s demographic data will be displayed.
 Then, the authorized medical officer (i.e. doctor) can login into PLHS.
 Every valid login will allow the medical officer to view the patient’s data and update them.
 The patient’s data will be saved into PLHD for every successful updates.